 - lying to doctors to obtain the medicine

-- mixing their medication with other substances to increase the high felt
+- mixing their meds with other substances to increase the high felt

 - running out of their prescription early

 Anyone exhibiting these signs or those who notice these changes in their friends loved ones, or family members need to seek drug addiction treatment as soon as possible.

 When someone becomes physically addicted to the medicine, they are likely to go through butalbital withdrawal when they stop taking it.
 For some users, experiencing this may be the first sign they have become addicted, assuming they are not using the meds recreationally.

 Individuals who engage with frequent butalbital use, as much as 4 to 6 weeks or even longer, are almost sure to develop Butalbital withdrawal symptoms to the medicine.
 The longer one uses this medicine, the more severe withdrawal symptoms they’d experience.

 Users who are addicted can expect to begin experiencing symptoms within 36 hours of their last dose of butalbital.
 These symptoms tend to go away in about two weeks, but due to their risks, treatment at a rehabilitation center is required.

 Itobarbital Withdrawal Symptoms Include: